lifeiscontent/realworld/api/docs/feature-development/graphql/read_query.md

 end
 ```

-we've setup our query, but there are a few other things going on here.
+we've set up our query, but a few other things are happing here.

-1. In order to maintain determinstic results, we freeze time using [ActiveSupport::TimeHelpers][activesupport::timehelpers].
+1. In order to maintain deterministic results, we freeze time using [ActiveSupport::TimeHelpers][activesupport::timehelpers].
-2. We're querying (almost) every value of an [article][article_type.rb] (besides data from the associated models).
+2. We're querying (almost) every value of an [article][api/app/graphql/types/article_type.rb] (besides data from the associated models).
 We've chosen to make sure the associations exist by querying for the key of the associations and making sure they respond with the correct values.

-Next, let's setup our result.
+Next, let's set up our results.

 ```rb
 # frozen_string_literal: true